Are you guilty of making what SmartMoney magazine calls "the dumbest investment move" in your 401(k) at work?

 I have never been a fan of putting retirement money in employer stock.
 Let me be perfectly clear: I believe only employers who do not value their employees offer company stock in their 401(k) plan.

-Why shouldn't you buy stock in your own employer?
-Because when you take your 401(k) money and put it in employer stock, it's like putting all your eggs in one basket.
+When you take your 401(k) money and put it in employer stock, it's like putting all your eggs in one basket.
 You're getting your paycheck from your employer and you're hoping to build up a healthy retirement on your employer's back.

 Doing it that way ignores that companies have a lifecycle just like people.
 They do well for a period and then they may lose their way over time.

 Think of a company like Kodak.
 They were a real blue chip stock going back in time.
 Now, they're bankrupt.
 Or consider GM, which was for decades considered the bluest of the blue chips.
 Well, they went bankrupt and are only alive and reorganized thanks to the kindness of the taxpayer bailout from you and me.